Graded supermanifolds and homogeneity: Abstract

-We introduce the concept of a \emph{homogeneity supermanifold} which is, roughly speaking, a supermanifold equipped with a privileged atlas whose coordinates have certain (real) homogeneity degrees.
-This defines a sheaf of graded algebras on the supermanifold, which is an additional structure on the supermanifold.
-The main principle of this approach is that \textbf{grading is ultimately related to homogeneity}.
-But assigning consistently homogeneity degrees to coordinates is the same as fixing a certain global vector field, the \emph{weight vector field}.
-This approach is simple and more general than most of the approaches to graded manifolds present in the literature.
-In particular, the homogeneity degrees can be arbitrary reals, and the corresponding category includes compact supermanifolds.
+We introduce the concept of a \emph{homogeneity supermanifold}, which is, roughly speaking, a supermanifold equipped with a privileged atlas whose coordinates carry prescribed (real) homogeneity degrees.
+This structure defines a sheaf of graded algebras on the supermanifold, regarded as an additional geometric structure.
+The guiding principle of this approach is that \textbf{grading is ultimately related to homogeneity}.
+Assigning homogeneity degrees to coordinates in a consistent way is equivalent to fixing a global vector field, the \emph{weight vector field}.
+This approach is simple and substantially more general than most existing approaches to graded manifolds.
+In particular, the homogeneity degrees may be arbitrary real numbers, and the resulting category includes compact supermanifolds.

-We systematically study homogeneity submanifolds, homogeneity Lie supergroups, tangent and cotangent lifts of homogeneity structures, homogeneous distributions and codistributions, and other related concepts like double homogeneity.
-The main achievements in this framework are proofs of the homogeneous Poincar\'e Lemma and a homogeneous analog of the Darboux Theorem, which seem to be interesting even for purely even homogeneity manifolds.
+We systematically study homogeneity submanifolds, homogeneity Lie supergroups, tangent and cotangent lifts of homogeneity structures, homogeneous distributions and codistributions, as well as related notions such as double homogeneity.
+The main achievements of this framework include proofs of the homogeneous Poincar\'e Lemma, the homogeneous Frobenius Theorem, and the homogeneous symplectic Darboux Theorem, results that are of independent interest even in the purely even case.

-{\bf Keywords:} supermanifold; graded manifold; homogeneity; Poincar\'e Lemma, symplectic form, Darboux theorem.
+{\bf Keywords:} supermanifold; graded manifold; homogeneity; Poincar\'e Lemma; symplectic form; Darboux theorem.

-{\bf MSC 2020:} 58A50; 53D05; 53D10; 57N16; 58A50 (Primary); 14A22; 17A30; 58A05 (Secondary).
+{\bf MSC 2020:} 58A50; 53D05; 53D10; 57N16 (Primary); 14A22; 17A30; 58A05 (Secondary).